 The limitations on design also bleed over into technical limitations.

-These are things like integrations with Facebook, Pinterest, Twitter, Google AdWords, social sharing options, blogging, and a whole host of every intermediate to advanced marketing tools on the internet.
+These are things like integrations with Facebook, Pinterest, Twitter, Google Ads, social sharing options, blogging, and a whole host of every intermediate to advanced marketing tools on the internet.
 Now – in GoDaddy’s defense, they have added the ability to do limited connection with Facebook, Google Display, Google Analytics, and Pinterest…but it is still more limited than other website builder options.

 There’s a lot of technical features like that.
 Features that should be there are there, but with a quirk that makes them unusable in a way.